webxdc/webxdc-dev/README.md

 port number of the webxdc-dev server so that it gets its own isolated state (for example localstorage).

+![localhost:8000 open in the browser, showing two embedded pages with chess open and a message exchange log aside](./screenshot.png)

 Messages sent using the [Webxdc API](https://docs.webxdc.org/spec.html#webxdc-api) `sendUpdate` function are automatically received via the `setUpdateListener` callback of other instances.